-HTC working to remove Carrier IQ from its Sprint devicesAlex Wagner - Deputy Managing Editor, News Desk
+HTC working to remove Carrier IQ from its Sprint devicesAlex Wagner - Editorial Director of News and Content

 Sprint said last month that it planned to begin disabling the Carrier IQ software found on its devices, and now HTC has confirmed that it's working with Sprint to remove Carrier IQ from its devices.
 In a statement sent to The Verge, HTC explains that starting this month, it'll be cranking out maintenance updates for its Sprint-branded products that'll remove Carrier IQ's software as well as provide security enhancements and bug fixes.
 The full HTC statement is as follows: